aws-amplify/amplify-ios-samples/Photo-Sharing-Sample/README.md

-# Photo Sharing Sample
+# Photo Sharing Sample (Developer Preview)

-Photo Sharing Sample is a demonstration of building an iOS social networking App with [Amplify Libraries](https://docs.amplify.aws/lib/q/platform/ios).
+Photo Sharing Sample is a demonstration of building an iOS social networking App using the [Amplify Libraries](https://docs.amplify.aws/lib/q/platform/ios) (Developer Preview).

+**WARNING ⚠️: Amplify's Developer Preview is subject to possible future API changes, and so is the code included in this project.
+They are not intended for use in production.**

 ## App features